Significant Underground Railroad Sites in Northeastern Illinois

 I & M Canal Headquarters to the national list maintained by the National Park Service's Network to Freedom.

 There are multiple site possibilities across the region.
 However, to increase public awareness on the movement of freedom seekers and the work of radical activists, the following are suggested.
-Note that there are already several sites listed with the Network to Freedom including two sites in Du Page County, the Sheldon Peck House in Lombard and Blanchard Hall at Wheaton College in Wheaton.
+Note that there are already several sites listed with the Network to Freedom including sites in Du Page County, the Sheldon Peck House in Lombard and Blanchard Hall at Wheaton College in Wheaton and the Boldgett House in Downers Grove.
 Newsome Park in Elgin is a designated site connected to a community of freedom seekers, “contrabands,” who arrived there in 1862, and to an early African American family in Elgin.

+The recently established historic marker honoring the journey of Jim Gray can be reinforced with other interpreative sites.
 In La Salle County, overlooking the Illinois River, the John Hassock House still stands [privately owned].
-Establishing this site, or one in the center of Ottawa, would serve to recognize the role of Hossack and other local abolitionists in the historic “Ottawa Rescue Case” and the journeys of James Gray and others through La Salle County.
+Establishing this site, or others in the center of Ottawa, would serve to further recognize the role of Hossack and other local abolitionists in the historic “Ottawa Rescue Case” and the journeys of James Gray and others through La Salle County.
 In addition, Hossack and his children were at the center of a group of activists in the county providing direct assistance to freedom seekers coming overland and traveling on the Illinois River and the I & M Canal.

 Both of these communities were settled in the 1830s in De Kalb County by strong abolitionists.
 Establishing these sites at the church locations would recognize freedom seeker journeys and the work of activist abolitionists connected with the Congregational Church in Sycamore and the Presbyterian Church in Somonauk.